navipartner/docs/content/en/docs/restaurant/explanation/seating_layout/index.md

 The **Seating List** contains the number of seats and tables available in a restaurant.
 It also contains the status and the waiter pads attributed to the tables.

-One seating location is created in the system by default.
 You can add new seating in this administrative section, or in the **Restaurant Plan View**.

 For more information, refer to the [<ins>Seating List reference guide<ins>]({{< ref "../../reference/seating_list/index.md" >}})